Melioidosis: Culture

 Molecular methods such as 16S rDNA sequencing, multiplex polymerase chain reaction (PCR), and real-time PCR can also be used to identify B. pseudomallei in culture.
-Other bacterial genes such as fliC genes encoding flagellin, rpsU gene encoding for ribosomal protein, and TTS genes encoding Type III secretion systems has also been employed for detection.
+Other bacterial genes such as fliC genes encoding flagellin, rpsU gene encoding for ribosomal protein, and TTS genes encoding Type III secretion systems have also been employed for detection.
 Another method of gene detection namely multiple cross displacement amplification for the bacterial TTS1 gene detection produces results within an hour.

 Hematological and biochemical tests

 General blood tests in people with melioidosis show low white blood cell counts (indicates infection), raised liver enzymes, increased bilirubin levels (indicates liver dysfunction), and raised urea and creatinine levels (indicates kidney dysfunction).
 Low blood glucose and acidosis predicts a poorer prognosis in those with melioidosis.
 However, other tests such as C-reactive protein and procalcitonin levels are not reliable in predicting the severity of melioidosis infection.

 Serological tests

 Serological tests such as indirect haemagglutination assay (IHA) have been used to detect the presence of antibodies against B. pseudomallei.
-However, different groups of people have widely different levels of antibodies, so interpretation of these tests depends on location.
-In Australia, less than 5% of people have B. pseudomallei antibodies, so the presence of even relatively low amounts of antibody is unusual and could suggest melioidosis.
+However, different groups of people have widely different levels of antibodies, so the interpretation of these tests depends on location.
+In Australia, less than 5% of people have B. pseudomallei antibodies, so the presence of even relatively low amounts of antibodies is unusual and could suggest melioidosis.
 In Thailand, many people have antibodies against B. pseudomallei so the diagnosis of melioidosis should not be reliant entirely on the serological tests done in endemic areas.
 Indirect immunofluorescent test (IFAT) uses either B. pseudomallei or B. thailandensis antigens to look for the total number of antibodies in human serum.
-Using IFAT is labour intensive and is not used in large scale investigations.
+Using IFAT is labour intensive and is not used in large-scale investigations.

-Antigen detect tests allow rapid detection of melioidosis.
-Examples of antigen detection tests are: latex agglutination test and ELISA.
+Antigen detection tests allow rapid detection of melioidosis.
+Examples of antigen detection tests are: the latex agglutination test and ELISA.
 Latex agglutination uses antibodies coated on latex beads to detect B. pseudomallei antigens in solid or liquid media, although not all the assays can detect different species of Burkholderia.
 Latex agglutination is useful in screening for suspected B. pseudomallei colonies.
-IgG and IgM ELISAs has been used to detect lipopolysaccharide (LPS) antigens of B. pseudomallei, but plagued with low sensitivity.
+IgG and IgM ELISAs have been used to detect lipopolysaccharide (LPS) antigens of B. pseudomallei, but plagued with low sensitivity.
 Commercial ELISA kits for melioidosis no longer available in the market due to low sensitivity to human antibodies detection.
 Nevertheless, antigen detection tests may be useful in severely ill patients because the bacterial load is high enough for detection.
 Other methods of antigen detection such as direct immunofluorescence, antibody-sandwich ELISAs, and lateral flow immunoassays using monoclonal antibody.